 A fresh new look can work wonders on our self-esteem and mental well being, and your bullet journal, smartphone or notebook can really help with that.
 Look through magazines, social media, Pinterest and so on, picking people whose appearance inspires you, from hairstyles, make up designs, body shape or fashion sense, anything that appeals to you.
 Save them in your journal, or device, and show them to your hairdresser.
 They’ll be able to recreate a style without you having to describe what you want.
 You could even book a session with a make-up stylist to get some tips on looking your best, and many larger clothing stores have advisors to help you pick outfits.
 Your inspiration collection easily demonstrates the styles you favour.

 Now, with your diary in hand, phone in the other, and the perfect cup of coffee within reach, start making appointments.
 With many salons offering ‘the full works’ these days, you can achieve the perfect hair-style, laser hair removal, dermabrasion and even laser lipo without leaving the building.
 The British Institute of Lasers supplies and maintains these top-of-the-range machines, while their experts train salon staff to the very highest industry standards, ensuring you receive the best service possible.
-The Nu TriLaze and the Nu eRays are standard but powerful laser hair removal machines, while the Nu eLite is a top of the line IPL machine – all three of these machines can be used for hair removal, as well as skin rejuvenation.
+The Nu TriLaze Plus is an effective and superbly powerful laser hair removal machine, while the Nu eLite is a top of the line IPL machine – both of these machines can be used for hair removal, as well as skin rejuvenation.

 So, with you primped and polished and feeling great, what next?